ams-OSRAM/tmf8829_driver_descattering_filter/README.md

 Step 0 - setup
 --------------

-Please find the source code for the de-scattering filter in the same ZIP archive as this document.
+Please find the source code for the de-scattering filter in the same repository / ZIP archive as this document.
 You need to include source code and header file into your driver project.

 Step 1 - Configure the descattering filter